hindu-comm/weblogs/manasataramgini/2016/01/2016-01-11_sulajana-kavya-das-riesenspielzeug.md

 so klatscht sie in die Hände und springt und jubelt laut.
 \[She spreads out her handkerchief and gently begins
 to place the farmer, the plow and his team;
-like everything else placed on the table they are made small,
+like everything else placed on the table they aremade small,
 she claps her hands and jumps and cheers loudly.\]

 Der Alte wird gar ernsthaft und wiegt sein Haupt und spricht:
 “Was hast du angerichtet?
-Das ist kein Spielzeug nicht\!
+Das ist kein Spielzeug nicht!
 Wo du es hergenommen, da trag es wieder hin,
 der Bauer ist kein Spielzeug, was kommt dir in den Sinn?
 \[The elder becomes really serious and shakes his head and says:
 “What have you done?
-That ain’t any toy\!
+That ain’t any toy!
 wherever you have brought it from place it back there again.
 the farmer is not a toy, whatever got into you head?”\]